bitkill/prometheus-ecs-discovery/README.md

 # Prometheus Amazon ECS discovery

+This is a fork of [teralytics/prometheus-ecs-discovery](https://github.com/teralytics/prometheus-ecs-discovery), only with more docker image architectures and dependabot updates.

 Prometheus has native Amazon EC2 discovery capabilities, but it does not have the capacity to discover ECS instances that can be scraped by Prometheus.
 This program is a Prometheus File Service Discovery